Coaches and Directors

 Coaching Staff

-Cliff Murray is the Head Coach and owner of Northern Lights Swim Club.
-Coach Cliff has been the head coach of NLSC since August of 1998.
+Cliff is the Head Coach and owner of Northern Lights Swim Club, and has been the head coach of NLSC since August of 1998.
 In that time he has seen the club nearly double in size and has coached the club to dozens of state championships.
-Coach Cliff is the 4 time winner of Alaska Swimming's Senior Coach of the Year award and the 2 time winner of Alaska Swimming's Age Group Coach of the Year award.
-Cliff is currently working as the Silver Coach and assistant Gold coach.
+Coach Cliff is the 5 time winner of Alaska Swimming's Senior Coach of the Year award and the 2018 time winner of Alaska Swimming's Age Group Coach of the Year award.
+Cliff is the primary coach of the Gold and Silver groups in Anchorage.
+He works daily with the Bronze group as well.

 Cliff was born in Fairbanks, Alaska in 1970.
 In 1977 he began swimming competitively on the Eielson Flyers near his mother's job as a teacher on Eielson Air Force Base.
 At 12 he moved to the North Pole Aquatics Club which was closer to his North Pole home.
-During his 8th grade year he began swimming on the Fairbanks Arctic Swim Team in Fairbanks.
+During his 8th grade year he began swimming on the Fairbanks Arctic Swim Team.
 Cliff competed for North Pole High School all four years of high school and was captain for the last three.
-Cliff retired from swimming after the Alaska Junior Olympics his senior year in 1988.
+Cliff retired from swimming after the Alaska Junior Olympics his senior year in 1988; the first year Bartlett Pool held the event.

 Cliff began coaching in Fairbanks in 1991.
 His first coaching job was as assistant coach at West Valley High School.
 In November of 1991 he became the assistant coach of Midnight Sun Swim Team in Fairbanks.
 In August of 1993 he became the Head Coach for both West Valley and Midnight Sun Swim Team.

 Since becoming NLSC's head coach, Cliff has also served as the Head Coach of East Anchorage High School Swim/Dive team (2007-2012), and South Anchorage High School Swim/Dive (2015-2020).
-Under his leadership the East High Thunderbirds won their first men's state title in fall of 2007.
+While coaching at East Anchorage, the East High Thunderbirds won their first men's state title in fall of 2007.

 Jerry Godden NLSC Mat-Su Head Coach